 We couldn’t believe that it took us so long to finally spend some time in this beautiful country.

 Unlike its neighbours, Thailand, Cambodia and Vietnam, Indonesia doesn’t always make it onto the backpackers S.E.A. itinerary.

 It certainly wasn’t at the top of our travel wish list when we first started exploring S.E.A.
 For us it wasn’t the lack of sights or amazing experiences that held us back from visiting Indonesia, it was the fact that Indonesia is HUGE.

 Its 18,110 islands, 6,000 of them inhabited, made planning our trip to Indonesia that much more intimidating.

 But now that we’ve had a chance to experience Indonesia for ourselves, we are ready to share our suggested itinerary with you!

 2 Weeks in Indonesia Itinerary

 If 2 weeks is all you have to experience the best of Indonesia, come to terms with the fact that you just won’t see everything.
-The country is too fast and is full of too many amazing experiences too cram into 2 weeks.
+The country is too vast and is full of too many amazing experiences to cram into 2 weeks.

 Yogyakarta, Java – 2-3 days